open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

     values:
       - string_value: "http.request.method"  # index 0
       - string_value: "http.route"           # index 1

-key: "threadlocal.js_object_record_offset"
-value:
-  int_value: 24

-key: "threadlocal.tagged_size"
-value:
-  int_value: 8

-key: "threadlocal.js_map_table_offset"
-value:
-  int_value: 24

-key: "threadlocal.ordered_hash_map_header_size"
-value:
-  int_value: 16
 ```

 > **Note:** As in OTEP 4947, the `threadlocal.*` keys are inter-process
 > coordination metadata rather than telemetry attributes, and are not expected
 > to appear in OTLP exports.

-The last three values are properties of the V8 build and not of the SDK; they
-are published rather than hardcoded in the profiler because they vary with build
-configuration, and because two of them (`js_map_table_offset`,
-`ordered_hash_map_header_size`) are not exposed by V8's public headers and so
-cannot be discovered by a reader at all without either this contract or its own
-symbol archaeology.
-See "Alternatives Considered" for why they are not taken
-from V8's `v8dbg_*` postmortem symbols, which this repository already consumes
-elsewhere.

 ### Thread-local variable